fjs138/philly-phorum-front/README.md

 philly-phorum-back is the node local server back-end

-Proof of this is that the backend is also developed and deployed live, with persistent storage and user authentication through the awesome [Prisma!](https://www.prisma.io/) service.
+Persistent storage and user authentication through the awesome [Prisma!](https://www.prisma.io/) service.
 Details to come...

 ## In progress
 authentication,